cea-hpc/modules/doc/source/design/sticky-modules.rst

 Current limitations
 -------------------

-- When swapping a sticky module explicitely targetted by the ``module-tag`` command and which is the default version
+- When swapping a sticky module explicitly targeted by the ``module-tag`` command and which is the default version

     - For instance ``module-tag sticky foo/1.0`` and ``module-version foo/1.0 default``
     - If specified swapped-on module is the generic module name, for instance *foo*
-    - ``switch`` sub-command raises an error even if the sticky module is the default version (either implicit or explicitely set) for this module
+    - ``switch`` sub-command raises an error even if the sticky module is the default version (either implicit or explicitly set) for this module